AsicsBajracharya/chat/README.md

 npm run dev
 ```

-The frontend will run on `http://localhost:3000` (or the next available port)
+The frontend must run on `http://localhost:3000` or you need to change the CLIENT_URL inside .env for whichever the frontend is running

 ### Production Mode